niplav/site/notes.md

 strategy](https://en.wikipedia.org/wiki/Barbell_strategy) and taking
 one or multiple options that each max out on a particular axis.

-If you have thin tails, however, taking a [concave disposition](https://vitalik.eth.limo/general/2020/11/08/concave.html) towards your available options can give you most of the value you want.
+If you have thin tails, however, taking a [convex disposition](https://vitalik.eth.limo/general/2020/11/08/concave.html) towards your available options can give you most of the value you want.